-I always try to help If you have any problems with your jeep after purchasing it from me so please dont fret , give me a call straight away If anything goes wrong
+I always try to help If you have any problems with your jeep so please dont fret , give me a call straight away If anything goes wrong

 Always do my best to help my customers if they have any issues

 I have diversified into buying and selling Willys jeeps.
-Due to the jeeps simple basic mechanicals my farm workshop is well capable of any work that may be needed to renovate a jeep.
+Due to the jeeps simple basic mechanicals my farm workshop is well capable of any work thats needed to renovate a jeep.

-5 years ago I decided I would like to own a Willys jeep.
+5 years ago I decided I would like to own a Willys jeep,.
 The family farm was one of many farms in this area used as a practice ground in preparation for the WW2 D day landings.
-I purchased my first jeep in 2014 Thinking how nice it would be to have a jeep here on the farm.
+I purchased my first jeep in 2014 Thinking how nice it would be to have one here on the farm .

 During the war years approx. 600,000 jeeps were built by Willys and Ford, they were expected to last just a few months before they were destroyed in combat.
 Thousands of these jeeps have survived and are still with us today 76 years on.

-Every spare part is available for Willys jeeps due to the demand by military enthusiasts and collectors all over the world who are still today finding and rebuilding these old jeeps.
+Every spare part is available new off the shelf for Willys jeeps due to the demand by military enthusiasts and collectors all over the world who are still today finding and rebuilding these old jeeps.

 There is a thriving market for all the parts.
 The basic, simple design of the jeep makes it an easy car to refurbish, and the small compact size enables one to fit comfortably in a standard garage, the light weight coupled with the powerful 2.2 litre engine makes them real fun cars to drive.

-After the war, jeeps were sold off in batches at military auctions, Many of them had been recently reconditioned, they were ideal for farm use due to their off road and towing capabilities.
+After the war, jeeps were sold off in batches at military auctions, Many of them had been recently reconditioned before storage, they were ideal for farm use due to their off road and towing capabilities.
 Many were purchased by people living in remote off road locations, and some went to be used as breakdown trucks at garages and service stations.

 21,000 jeeps that survived the war in France were Later purchased for the French military together with substantial quantities of spares.
 By the mid 50s these jeeps were getting tired, an alternative 4wd vehicle was in the pipeline, but after experimenting with building their own version of a jeep the French military decided to start building more Willys jeeps again for their military.
 Once the tooling was in place This would also enable rebuilding of the existing wartime jeeps they still had.